Hodag

 Hodags were known to disturb the lumberjacks while they worked and were also known for eating the white bulldogs of the area.

-Sightings
+Sightings and Tales

-The beast had short hair all over its body, had short but strong legs, and long horns attached to its huge head.
+The beast had short hair all over its body, short but strong legs, and long horns attached to its huge head.
 Apparently, it even had the grinning face of an elephant.

 Fearing for his life, Eugene returned to town and told the townspeople of his encounter.
-After hearing his description the crowd began to talk of the legend of the Hodag.
+After hearing his description, the crowd began to talk of the legend of the Hodag.

 Eugene and some of the townspeople went into the forest and hunted the creature.
-Upon finding it they decided to set their dogs on it to tire it out.
+Upon finding it, they decided to set their dogs on it to tire it out.

-The dogs stood no chance against the mighty beast and were soon torn apart.
 Alarmed, the group fired at the beast with their guns, but this seemed to have little or no effect on the rampant Hodag.

 Becoming increasingly desperate, they used dynamite to try to finally kill the Hodag.
 After some time – and having set the surrounding area on fire – the beast was at last dead.